Camille Cash, M.D.

 A flat and toned abdomen is a common objective of many diet and exercise programs.
 But people can’t always reach their desired goals, even with their most dedicated efforts.
 A tummy tuck is one of the most common procedures performed by board-certified plastic surgeon Dr. Camille Cash.
 Her tummy tuck patients in Houston are consistently thrilled with their results and often report going down 1 to 3 clothing sizes.
 They no longer have to make wardrobe decisions based on how to best camouflage a bulging midsection.
 Dr. Cash’s patients love being free to wear form-fitting shirts, low-rise pants and even 2-piece bathing suits.

-Visit Camille Cash, M.D., in Houston and see how a tummy tuck (abdominoplasty) can improve your body.
+Visit Camille Cash, M.D., in Houston and see how a tummy tuck (also known as abdominoplasty) can improve your body.
 Request a consultation with Dr. Cash today for a personal, private appointment or call her office at (713) 571-0600 to schedule a visit.

 Tummy Tuck Candidates